eevaain/Legacy-OpenGL-SNAKE/README.md

 ## 2-D Snake in Legacy OpenGL C++

-Simple snake game i made in openGL GLUT.
+Simple snake game i made in openGL freeGLUT (version of glut that is still maintained).
 Followed this tutorial: https://www.youtube.com/watch?v=6Miai_t_ksw&list=PLWzp0Bbyy_3gXc0YBxiIR9Tb5KfmLSL_C

 - Added my own collision detection with snake bumping into itself as well as a few other small things.